IGM-202-2225/project-2-JacobHarman33/README.md

 My premise for the simulation is that the Player is a hero of the Space Alliance so allied ships will rally to the player to attack the pirates, and won't attack until they have the courage to do so.
-The pirates, on the other hand, will immediately start attacking the allies, but don't actively seek their captain.
+The pirates, on the other hand, will immediately start attacking the allies, but only seek their captain as a secondary objective.

+Points are tallied for both sides when an ally or pirate ship is destroyed.

 ### Controls

--   _List all of the actions the player can have in your simulation_
-    -   _Include how to preform each action ( keyboard, mouse, UI Input )_
-    -   _Include what impact an action has in the simulation ( if is could be unclear )_
+- Movement
+	- Up: Up Arrow/W
+	- Down: Down Arrow/S
+	- Left: Left Arrow/A
+	- Right: Right Arrow/D

 ## Alliance Member